 So, you’re loving your cell phone and when you use the phone camera, you no longer say I’m taking a picture, you say “I’m really into photography.”
-Selfies become “self-portraits” and you are looking on how to improve your Instagram game.
-It gets you to thinking… “If only I had a ‘real’ camera.
+Selfies become “self-portraits” and you are looking at how to improve your Instagram game.
+It gets you to thinking… “If only I had a ‘real’ camera”.

 Despite many reports, the consumer market for cameras is not dead.
 Actually, it’s very much alive and there are more options than ever.
 While one might get a bit overwhelmed with all the choices out there, one thing is clear, almost any camera you buy will be far better than your cell phone.
 Yeah even better than an Apple or Samsung.